Baxter Barracks |

 (1775 - 1777), near Orwell

 An extensive fortification on a prominant headland jutting into Lake Champlain, which worked in conjunction with Fort Ticonderoga across the lake in New York (see also).
 It may have also been called Fort Mount Washington.
+Consisted of several shore batteries and a stockaded star fort.
 Site of winter quarters for 2500 Patriot troops in 1776 - 1777.
-Occupied by the British during July - November 1777.
-Admission fee.
+Occupied by the British during July - November 1777, who built five blockhouses for land defense.
+The northern portion of the site is owned by the Fort Ticonderoga Association.
+The southern portion is owned by the state of Vermont (admission fee).
+Walking trails lead to several sites of bulding foundations and gun positions.
+Remnants of the Horseshoe Battery still remain.

 See also Mount Independence Tour from A Revolutionary Day Along Historic US Route 4